-In April, the Chicago City Council made several amendments to the city’s sexual harassment training and policy requirements for employers.
-These new amendments go into effect on July 1, 2022 as part of a broader initiative to address gender-based violence and human trafficking.
+In April, the Chicago City Council made several amendments to Chicago's sexual harassment training and policy requirements for employers.
+These new amendments go into effect on July 1, 2022, as part of a broader initiative to address gender-based violence and human trafficking.

 With this recent announcement, you may be wondering what the new ordinance means for you and your team.
 So we’ve put together this post to highlight three main takeaways, and encourage you to read the full list of new requirements here.

-1. Chicago’s new ordinance enhances the definition of sexual harassment
+1. Chicago’s new law enhances the definition of sexual harassment